1anza/DataVisualizations/CovidDataCharts/README.md

 ![Bar chart](figures/screenshot.png)

-## Extra Credit 1: More Events

-We focus on interactivity in this class; you will usually implement interactivity with JavaScript.
-We suggest using D3 events for these.

-First, make rectangles in bar chart and points in scatter plot change color when the mouse hovers over it **using JavaScript**, not CSS hover styling.
-One way to do this is to make a `.hovered` class that uses a different fill.
-Assign elements to have the class when the mouse is on the element, and remove the class when the mouse leaves.

-Your second interactive component will be to add an onClick listener to circles.
-When clicked, the browser should console log the x and y coordinates of that point to the console.

-## Extra Credit 2: Transitions

-For extra credit, animate each D3 transition (gradually change sizes, positions, and shapes when switching datasets, and fade new and old items with opacity).
-As we will learn later in the course, animation is _very_ attention-grabbing; make sure your animations are tasteful and subtle.

 ## Demo

 Here is a demo of how the interactions could look like.
 You can also check out a higher resolution version [here](figures/hw3_demo.mov).

 ![Animated Result](figures/hw3_demo.gif)

-## Grading

-Your score on this assignment will be as follows:

-5%: The menus trigger the appropriate functions.
-4 * 15%: Each chart is rendered properly on page load (15% for each chart)
-15% The charts, including the axis update based on data change.
-10%: Elements are removed when "Random Subset" loads a smaller dataset.
-10%: Elements are created and styled appropriately when "Random Subset" loads a larger dataset.
-5%: Extra Credit 1: Elements change styles on hover and console log the data points on click.
-5%: Extra Credit 2: All D3 transitions are animated **tastefully**.